Premises Injury in New Jersey

 - Repair defects

-The property owner’s degree of premises liability depends on the context of your visit to their property.
+The property owner’s degree of premises liability and duty of care depend on the context of your visit to their property.

 There are three types of plaintiffs in NJ premises liability cases: